-As your baby begins taking her first steps, you’ll find it’s almost impossible to avoid bumps and bruises.
-Her steps will be shaky, but with practice she’ll begin finding the balance and strength she needs to move from the wobbly steps to being quite a confident walker.
+As your baby begins taking their first steps, you’ll find it’s almost impossible to avoid bumps and bruises.
+Their steps will be shaky, but with practice they’ll begin finding the balance and strength they need to move from the wobbly steps to being quite a confident walker.

-- The baby walker will take away important floor time your child needs to strengthen her muscles, work on her coordination skills, as well as developing pelvis and shoulder weight bearing while being on a crawling position.
+- The baby walker will take away important floor time your child needs to strengthen their muscles, work on their coordination skills, as well as developing pelvis and shoulder weight bearing while being on a crawling position.

 - Using a baby walker allows babies to move before their body is ready for it, causing delayed muscle control, unusual patterns, and difficulty in the perception of an object’s distance.

 - When using a baby walker, babies tend to use their toes to move, this causes tightness in their legs and interferes with the developmental process of walking.

 - Baby walkers skip the important milestone of how babies learn to pull themselves up.
 This prevents them from fostering the balance they need for developing proper walking skills and future running skills.

 The American Academy of Pediatrics (AAP) strongly urges parents not to use baby walkers.
 In fact, the AAP has called for a ban on the manufacturing and sale of infant walkers in the U.S. Not only do they intervene with the proper process of walking, but they are also considered a safety hazard.
 A baby can move more than 3 feet per 1 second, which makes it very hard, even with an adult close by, to prevent a fall.
 Potential dangers include: rolling down the stairs, falling into a pool or bathtub, reaching higher for dangerous objects or hot drinks, and tipping over easily when the child bumps into an obstacle, such as a small toy or a rug.